avan-sh/avan-sh.github.io/content/posts/post_ideas.md

 C. Other Ideas
 1. How mail server works?
-2. Design Patterns
-  a.
-Design patterns in common use cases - Spark, Kubernetes, asyncio, etc
 2. Kedro Main Components (Runner, Context,) & useful plugins
 3. Contributed to open source projects
 4. How jupyter runs, what's a jupyter lab?
 5.

+D. Dissecting a Framework
+  a.
+Design patterns in common use cases - Spark, Kubernetes, asyncio, etc
+  - For various frameworks the following patterns
+      -  User Building Blocks
+      -  Runner Building Blocks
+      -  How they run end to end